Harry Anderson (American football)

-Harry Otto Anderson Jr. (October 14, 1927 – February 28, 1997) was an American football player and coach.
+Harry Otto Anderson Jr. (October 14, 1927 – February 28, 1997) was an American football coach.
 He served as the head football coach at San Jose State University from 1965 to 1968, compiling a record of 13–26.
 One of the highlights of his career was a 1968 upset victory against BYU in the season finale.
 During his tenure, he coached future National Football League (NFL) head coach Al Saunders.

+Anderson was born in Los Angeles.
+He earned a master's degree in education from the University of Southern California (USC) in 1951.
+Anderson began his coaching career that year at Imperial High School in Imperial, California.
+The next year, he was an assistant football coach at Hoover High School in San Diego.
+Anderson was the first head football coach at San Diego's Mission Bay High School, serving from 1953 to 1958.
+He was hired as freshman football coach at San Diego State in 1959, and was named ends coach the following season.

+Anderson died from Parkinson's disease, on February 28, 1997, at Pacific Coast Manor in Capitola, California.